Callum-OP/NPC-Chatbot/README.md

 # How to run

+In the root directory
+Run: python npc_server.py
-Open main.exe to run
+Then open main.exe to run

-Command to compile: cl /EHsc /std:c++17 /I external/SFML-3.0.0/include main.cpp /link /LIBPATH:external/SFML-3.0.0/lib sfml-graphics.lib sfml-window.lib sfml-system.lib
+Command to compile: cl /EHsc /std:c++17 main.cpp ^

-cl /EHsc /std:c++17 main.cpp ^
   /Iexternal\httplib ^
   /Iexternal\nlohmann ^
   /Iexternal\SFML-3.0.0\include ^